 Only this time, the focus will be nationwide.
 This came directly from our survey, which suggested that at times The Spinoff can be too Auckland-centric.
 We’ve listened, and will be sending reporters to spend chunks of time in towns big and small over the next few months, returning with features which capture what’s eating New Zealand.

 The section will be edited by former Spinoff staff writer Hayden Donnell, a local government obsessive who drove the “War for Auckland” and returns to shape our coverage.
 He will commission stories and direct travel around the country as we build towards voting in late September.
 If this idea is exciting to you and you’re not yet a member, please consider joining today.
-You will be able to input on future projects, and members who contribute $80 a year or more receive a copy of The Spinoff Book, out in November.

 The second project we announce today is our joining The Guardian, Vox, Nature and 60 international organisations, along with Stuff and Newsroom in New Zealand, for a weeklong international series called Covering Climate Change in the leadup to the climate action summit in late September.
 We have enlisted Mirjam Guesgen, an award-winning science writer with a PhD in Zoology, to lead the week.
 Once again, this was in response to our first survey, in which our members singled out climate change as the single topic they most wanted to see more of on The Spinoff.